ermlikeyeah/ermlikeyeah.github.io/_posts/2021-05-01-run-note-for-may-and-june-2021.markdown

 A good five days of that and [another try out](https://www.strava.com/activities/5507358790).
 It's always about giving it a try and seeing how its goes, eh.
 The stiffness, the aching from the previous was still there, maybe worse so I eased back, left it a few days before a [Sunday run](https://www.strava.com/activities/5535679678).
 Still some stiffness, still bathing.

 The next day, the start of the week, I read up more and watched some videos about the Achilles, further my learning.
 Some more detail on massages seemed hopeful and I also dug out the kinesiology tape, laying a strip along the back of my right leg and tucked onto the sole of my foot.
 I dragged myself out for a [lunchtime run](https://www.strava.com/activities/5542477344/overview), keeping the pace around 6min/km (easier when you feel you've a slight hobble).
 And for the remaining two days of the month that's what I did: Do some stretches and ease my way out for some 5km sessions.
+I even freshened things up with different pairs of running shoes for each session.
+Not showing off, honest.

 _June running total: 71km_